jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You are both evaluating each other.

 The level of commitment isn't as great for an internship as it is for a full-time position.
-An internship tends to last no more than ten to twelve weeks.
+An internship tends to last no more than 10-12 weeks.
 Therefore, the bar isn't quite as high for interns.

 The interview process tends to be shorter.